 During the course you will:

-- Learn to teach a 60-75 minute hot yoga class using dialogue, verbal cues and hands on adjustments
+- Learn to teach a 60 minute yoga class using dialogue, verbal cues and hands-on adjustments.
+This hatha yoga class is suitable to be taught in hot and non-hot studio environments.

-- Explore different teaching styles, the characteristic of a good yoga teacher, understand the type of yoga instructor you want to be and build your confidence and “unique voice” as a yoga teacher
+- Explore different teaching styles, the characteristic of a good yoga teacher, understand the type of yoga instructor you want to be and build your confidence and “unique voice” as a yoga instructor

 - Learn about anatomy, kinesiology and physiology and apply them to yoga